All Episodes

 Stupid.

-Favorite macro base probably.
+Favorite marketplace, probably.

-Oh, Facebook Marketplace, probably.
+Oh, Facebook marketplace, probably.

 Yeah, could you imagine?